Winter Camping Status

 Parking for Winter Camping

 Vehicles must be parked in the overnight parking areas at Paradise, Narada Falls, or Longmire.
 If designated areas are full, contact a park ranger.
 Parking outside these areas impedes snow removal operations.
 If possible, avoid setting your parking brake––it may freeze and become unable to release.
 The road between Longmire and Paradise closes nightly in winter and reopens once the road has been plowed.
 The road may close early or remain closed during the entire day due to poor road conditions or severe weather.
 It is unsafe to drive on roads and parking lots until morning snowplow operations are complete.
 Plows routinely operate on the wrong side of the road when it is closed.
-Radio 1610-AM will indicate when the road is open and safe for travel.
-Call 360-569-2211 or check @MountRainierNPS on Twitter (account not required to view) for information on road and weather conditions.
+Call 360-569-2211 or check Alerts to find out when the road is open for travel and for information on road and weather conditions.
 Learn more about winter travel in the park.